flatcar-archive/flatcar-docs/docs/setup/customization/customize-etcd-unit.md

 etcd supports client certificates as a way to provide secure communication between clients &#8596; leader and internal traffic between etcd peers in the cluster.
 Configuring certificates for both scenarios is done through the etcd section in a Container Linux Config.
 Options provided here will augment the unit that ships with Flatcar Container Linux.

-Please follow the [instruction](generate-self-signed-certificates) to know how to create self-signed certificates and private keys.
+Please follow the [instructions][self-signed-howto] on how to create self-signed certificates and private keys.

 ```yaml
 etcd: